Funding ends on Jul 13, 2017 at 04:59 PM PDT (11:59 PM UTC)

 Complete with an integrated LimeSDR USB micro Type-B with added shielding, this mini PC will get you up and running with the LimeNET app store in no time.

-The LimeNET Mini is currently only available with the LimeSDR USB micro Type-B board pre-installed.
-Installing your own LimeSDR board is not supported, as it requires careful soldering to add the RF shielding necessary to protect the integrity of the RF signals from noise from the mini PC.
+The LimeNET Mini available both with and without the LimeSDR USB micro Type-B board and associated cabling and antennas pre-installed - complete and bare versions, respectively.
+You can use an external LimeSDR USB board with a bare version simply be using one of the LimeNET Mini’s external USB ports.
+However, internally integrating your own LimeSDR within the LimeNET Mini is not supported, as it requires careful soldering to add the RF shielding necessary to protect the integrity of the RF signals from noise from the mini PC.
+In fact, the bare version’s enclosure doesn’t even include room for an integrated LimeSDR.

 LimeNET Mini ports layout